 Spanning an area of nearly 3,500 square miles and three states, Yellowstone is simply massive.
-First-time visitors might be overwhelmed not knowing what are the things to do in Yellowstone and the gear you might need to bring.
+First-time visitors might be overwhelmed not knowing what the things to do in Yellowstone are and the gear you might need to bring.

-That is why we have written this Yellowstone packing list post so you can properly prepare for your epic adventure.
+That is why we have written this complete Yellowstone packing list post so you can properly prepare for your epic adventure.

-The Overall Yellowstone Packing List
+The General Yellowstone Packing List

 Below is a list of things that you will need to pack for Yellowstone.
 Because the terrain and weather vary so dramatically depending on the season you are visiting, there are some things that are appropriate for one season and not the other.